 - Oracle Cloud Infrastructure policies: Create policies to control what users can do within Oracle Cloud Infrastructure, such as creating a VCN and its security rules, file systems, mount targets, and export options.

-What encryption does File Storage service use?
+What encryption does File Storage use?

-File Storage service uses strong encryption, with unique keys for each file system.
+File Storage uses strong encryption, with unique keys for each file system.
 Encrypted data includes all file data, file names, and directory names.

 How do I achieve the best performance with File Storage?